Oleksandr-Liepiekha/Topic-3-PWM-Based-Servo-Motor-Controller/README.md

         ones_out <= (number_in mod 100) mod 10;Definition of number displaying ones
     end process;
  ````
- * Then it goes through "display_active.vhd"
+ * Then it goes through "display_active.vhd" to distribute each digit to the approriate display
   ``````vhdl
  ...
  case display_index is